astropy/astropy/docs/nddata/kernels.rst

 Kernel Arithmetics
 ------------------

-As convolution is a linear operation, kernels can be added subtracted or multiplied with some number.
+As convolution is a linear operation, kernels can be added or subtracted from each other.
+They can aslo be multiplied with some number.
 One basic example would be the definition of a Difference of Gaussian filter:

 >>> gauss_1 = Gaussian1DKernel(10)
 >>> gauss_2 = Gaussian2Dkernel(16)
 >>> DoG = gauss_2 - gauss_1

-Another use case is to fake data and convolve it with an instrument response function, which can be modeled by the sum of two Gaussians of different weight:
+Another application is to convolve faked data with an instrument response function model.
+E.g. if the response function can be be described by the weighted sum of two Gaussians:

 >>> gauss_1 = Gaussian1DKernel(10)
 >>> gauss_2 = Gaussian2Dkernel(16)